S-Abdu/Transformer_for_Word-Checking/README.md

 Moreover, you can find here a report summarizing human performance.
 It was sent to all respondents that have provided an email address when they have completed the following form: https://forms.gle/zY2wgV51tR5YKEcn7 (this report and the form are in French). <br><br>

-Finally, once finished, you can also find here the Final Report of this project.
-In the meantime, you have access to the yet incomplete final report.
+(Finally, once finished, you can also find here the Final Report of this project.
+In the meantime, you have access to the yet incomplete final report.)

+<h3>UPDATE: The Final Report in English is now available :) </h3>